scottrice/Ice/README.md

 that since there is no persistant state, if Steam undoes all our changes because it overwrote shortcuts.vdf on close, the user can just run Ice again and all our changes will be redone.

+##License Issues

+The biggest issue I can think of when it comes to including emulators in my application is Licensing.
+I checked online, and it seems that most emulators are licensed under GPLv2 or an MIT-like license.
+I don't plan on using this commercially, so a non-commercial version of MIT should be fine, and as far as I can tell from reading GPL, executing the GPLd code should not require me to GPL my own application as well.
+I am not a lawyer though, so any of the things I just said could be very wrong, but that is my understanding for now, and those are the assumptions I am going to work under until I can find someone who tells me otherwise